auth0/docs/articles/_includes/_ip_whitelist.md

 ### Outbound Calls

 ::: warning
-Please note that IP addresses are subject to change during Migrations periods.
-The lists provided are up-to-date at the time of writing, but check the Dashboard for a fully up-to-date list.
+Please note that IP addresses are subject to change during [Auth0 Migrations](/migrations).
+The lists provided are up-to-date at the time of writing, but check the [Dashboard](${manage_url}) for the latest list.
 :::

 When making outbound calls, the IP addresses are static.
 Auth0 translates internal IP addresses to one of the displayed options when reaching out using NAT.

-The **region-specific** set of IP addresses are as follows:
+The IP addresses are region-specific.

 #### United States